google/youtube-8m/README.md

 The 'FrameLevelLogisticModel' is designed to provide equivalent results to a logistic model trained over the video-level features.
-Please look at the 'models.py' file to see how to implement your own models.
+Please look at the 'video_level_models.py' or 'frame_level_models.py' files to see how to implement your own models.

 ### Using Audio Features